harsha-vardhan-reddy-07/Spam_classifier/README.md

 For example,
 The result will be <b>Spam</b> <br>
 if the message is similar to: <br>
 "A Loan for £950 is approved for you if you receive this SMS.
-1 min verification & cash in 1 hr at www.fredacted].co.uk to opt out reply stop "
+1 min verification & cash in 1 hr at HDFC India, pvt to opt out reply stop "

 or if the message is similar to:<br>
 "Hello george, how is your day?"